'Astonishing' - Health Minister reports new cancer therapy has 40% success rate

 CAR – T (Chimeric Antigen Receptor T-cell) therapy works by genetically engineering an individual’s T-cells to recognise and destroy cancer cells.

-Stephen Donnelly and EU Health Commissioner Stella Kyriakides visited patients at St James’s Hospital in Dublin, one of Ireland’s eight designated cancer centres for adults, today (Friday June 10).
+Stephen Donnelly and EU Health Commissioner Stella Kyriakides visited patients at St James’s Hospital in Dublin, one of Ireland’s eight designated cancer centres for adults.

 The visit was used to update the commissioner on progress under Ireland’s National Cancer Strategy.